 Argument Description admin <disable th="" <="">Enables/disables ports administratively.
 Use the show port params command to see which ports are enabled and disabled.</disable> Enables/disables ports administratively.
 Use the show port params command to see which ports are enabled and disabled. enable> Refer to Forcelinkup and Enabling/Disabling Ports on page 80 for a summary of how this argument interacts with the admin argument. autoneg <disable th="" <="">Enables and disables autonegotiation for a port.
 When autonegotiation is enabled, duplex and speed settings are ignored (they are set via autonegotiation).</disable> Enables and disables autonegotiation for a port.
 When autonegotiation is enabled, duplex and speed settings are ignored (they are set via autonegotiation). enable> Refer to Forcelinkup and Enabling/Disabling Ports on page 80 for a summary of how this argument interacts with the admin argument.
 Autonegotiation is always disabled for 10Gb ports.
 For 1Gb speeds over copper, autonegotiation must be enabled, per the IEEE 802.3 specification.
 Gb optical ports cannot enable autoneg. discovery Configures port discovery options, as follows: <cdp lldp="" th="" ="" <="">cpd-Enables CDP port discovery.</cdp> cpd-Enables CDP port discovery. all disable> lldp-Enables LLDP port discovery. all-Enables all port discovery protocols (meaning both CDP and LLDP). disable-Disables port discovery.
 Discovery is disabled by default.
 To enable discovery, configure one or more protocols. duplex <full></full> Specifies the port's duplex configuration.
 Only full duplex is supported.

-Argument Description Starting in software version 5.2, half duplex support is removed from all GigaVUE H Series nodes.
+Starting in software version 5.2, half duplex support is removed from all GigaVUE H Series nodes.
 If half duplex was configured in a previous software version, it will remain intact following the upgrade to 5.2 or higher release.
-Update to full duplex, if required. forcelinkup <disable td="" <="">Forces connection on an optical port.
-Use this option when an optical tool port is connected to a legacy optical tool that does not transmit light.</disable> Forces connection on an optical port.
-Use this option when an optical tool port is connected to a legacy optical tool that does not transmit light. enable> Available as follows: Optical 1Gb/10Gb tool ports Not available for 10Gb-capable ports with a 1Gb SFP installed.
+Update to full duplex, if required.

+Argument Description forcelinkup <disable <br="">enable></disable> Forces connection on an optical port.
+Use this option when an optical tool port is connected to a legacy optical tool that does not transmit light. chapie.
+Available as follows: Optical 1Gb/10Gb tool ports Not available for 10Gb-capable ports with a 1Gb SFP installed.
 10Gb-capable optical tool ports only support forcelinkup when a 10Gb SFP+ is installed. speed <10 100 1000 10000> Sets the port speed in Mbps if autonegotiation is off. tapx <active <br="">passive></active> Open or close the relays for the ports used to tap the link in the TAP-HC1-G10040 module.
 Once the relays are opened, verify that the green link LEDs for both ports in the pair have illuminated.